1to3for5vi7ate9x/Python-agent/README.md

 ```

 On first run:

-1. Select a character from the available options
+1. Select a character from the available options.
-2. Enter the verification code sent to your Telegram account
+2. Enter the verification code sent to your Telegram account (if using Telegram).

 ## Project Structure